DutchEllie/browser-technologies-2223/README.md

 ## TODO

 * Think about how to show progress.
 Do as much as you can without Javascript
-* Change select score to something else.
+* Optie voor anoniem toevoegen
 *